Sufficient and Necessary Barrier-like Conditions for Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Conclusion

 \section{Conclusion}

-In this paper, we demonstrated sufficient and necessary barrier-like conditions for safety and reach-avoid verification of stochastic discrete-time systems over the infinite time horizon.
+In this paper, we demonstrated necessary and sufficient barrier-like conditions for safety and reach-avoid verification of stochastic discrete-time systems over the infinite-time horizon.
 These conditions were constructed via relaxing Bellman equations.

-In the future, we will develop efficient numerical methods to address the proposed barrier-like constraints for safety and reach-avoid verification.
+As indicated in Remark~\ref{remark5}, extending the result of Theorem~\ref{thm3} from a singleton initial state ${\bm{x}_0}$ to a general initial set $\mathcal{X}_0$ would require additional assumptions, such as uniform convergence properties.
+This extension will be investigated in future work.
+Furthermore, we will develop efficient numerical methods to address the proposed barrier-like constraints for safety and reach–avoid verification of general nonlinear discrete-time stochastic systems.
+In addition, while infinite-time safety and reach-avoid verification methods provide rigorous guarantees for indefinite operational durations, they often impose stringent requirements that can be overly conservative, particularly in systems subject to stochastic disturbances such as additive Gaussian noise.
+In contrast, finite-time verification is more aligned with practical applications, where systems typically operate within bounded time horizons.
+Thus, finite-time verification presents a more practical approach for these systems.
+We will explore the necessary and sufficient barrier-like conditions for finite-time safety and reach-avoid verification in stochastic discrete-time systems.